coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 ## Keeping up with external changes

 The installer adds a git remote named 'upstream'.
-Running 'git pull upstream master' will pull the current version from upstream, enabling you to sync with upstream.
+Running 'git pull upstream main' will pull the current version from upstream, enabling you to sync with upstream.

 You can reset this, if something has happened to it, using: